Attention deficit hyperactivity disorder

 There is no cure for ADHD, but there are a variety of ways to manage the condition.
 Your doctor will work with you to create a long-term individualized plan which will aim to help the patient control his / her behavior and assist the family in creating an environment for success.

-A combination of medication and behavioral therapy has proven successful in treating the symptoms of ADHD.
+A combination of medication and behavioral therapy has proven successful in treating the symptoms of ADHD in children and adults.
 Medications such as Ritalin, Concerta and Adderall work to repair the imbalance of neurotransmitter chemicals leading to better executive functions.
 Behavioral strategies like setting goals and using rewards help contribute to the successful management of ADHD symptoms.

 Living with ADHD

 Daily life with ADHD can be a challenge, not only for the patient but for everyone in the family.
 Try instigating the following helpful strategies:

 - Develop a daily routine and stick to it.